 An extract of music from the Classical Period (1750-1820) will be played.
 Questions will focus on aural skills and perception in relation to: rudiments, recognition of keys, chords and cadences, simple rhythmic and melodic dictation.
-Questions will include ask
+Questions will include a skeleton score.